Fly Fish Coeur d'Alene River

 Shuttles are provided after the trip, and will drop you off directly at your hotel.

-We employ some of the best guides in the Northwest, and they will do what is necessary to provide you with a fun and productive day on the water.
+We have relationships with some of the best guides in the Northwest, and they will do what is necessary to provide you with a fun and productive day on the water.
 After arriving at the river on a full day trip, you will spend several hours fishing before stopping for a first-class, riverside lunch.

 Fishing will continue into the late afternoon before heading back to Coeur d’Alene.
-Our guests normally arrive back to Coeur d’Alene between 7:00 and 8:00 pm.
-On our half day trip, anglers will be on the river for around 4 hours with plenty of snacks and beverages to enjoy throughout the morning or afternoon.
+Guests normally arrive back to Coeur d’Alene between 7:00 and 8:00 pm.
+On a half day trip, anglers will be on the river for around 4 hours with plenty of snacks and beverages to enjoy throughout the morning or afternoon.